docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 In many implementations, the mail server doesn't enforce TLS encryption, for backwards compatibility.
 Clients are thus free to deny the TLS-upgrade proposal (or [misled by a hacker](https://security.stackexchange.com/questions/168998/what-happens-if-starttls-dropped-in-smtp) about STARTTLS not being available), and the server accepts unencrypted (cleartext) mail exchange, which poses a confidentiality threat and, to some extent, spam issues.
 [RFC 8314 (section 3.3)](https://tools.ietf.org/html/rfc8314) recommends for mail servers to support both Implicit and Explicit TLS for Submission, _and_ to enforce TLS-encryption on ports 587 (Explicit TLS) and 465 (Implicit TLS).
 That's exactly `docker-mailserver`'s default configuration: abiding by RFC 8314, it [enforces a strict (`encrypt`) STARTTLS policy](http://www.postfix.org/postconf.5.html#smtpd_tls_security_level), where a denied TLS upgrade terminates the connection thus (hopefully but at the client's discretion) preventing unencrypted (cleartext) Submission.

-- **`docker-mailserver`'s default configuration enables and _requires_ Explicit TLS (STARTTLS) for Submission on port 587.**
+- **`docker-mailserver`'s default configuration enables and _requires_ Explicit TLS (STARTTLS) on port 587 for Outward Submission.**
-- It does not enable Implicit TLS Submission on port 465 by default.
+- It does not enable Implicit TLS Outward Submission on port 465 by default.
 One may enable it through simple custom configuration, either as a replacement or (better!) supplementary mean of secure Submission.
 - It does not support old MUAs (clients) not supporting TLS encryption on ports 587/465 (those should perform Submission on port 25, more details below).
 One may relax that constraint through advanced custom configuration, for backwards compatibility.

-A final Submission setup exists and is akin SMTP+STARTTLS on port 587, but on port 25.
+A final Outward Submission setup exists and is akin SMTP+STARTTLS on port 587, but on port 25.
 That port has historically been reserved specifically for unencrypted (cleartext) mail exchange though, making STARTTLS a bit wrong to use.
 As is expected by [RFC 5321](https://tools.ietf.org/html/rfc5321), `docker-mailserver` uses port 25 for unencrypted Submission in order to support older clients, but most importantly for unencrypted Transfer/Relay between MTAs.

-- **`docker-mailserver`'s default configuration enables unencrypted (cleartext) for Submission & Transfer/Relay on port 25.**
+- **`docker-mailserver`'s default configuration also enables unencrypted (cleartext) on port 25 for Outward Submission.**
 - It does not enable Explicit TLS (STARTTLS) on port 25 by default.
+One may enable it through advanced custom configuration, either as a replacement (bad!) or as a supplementary mean of secure Outward Submission.
+- One may also secure Outward Submission using advanced encryption scheme, such as DANE/DNSSEC and/or MTA-STS.

+##### Inward Submission

+Granted it's still very difficult enforcing encryption between MTAs (Transfer/Relay) without risking dropping emails (when relayed by MTAs not supporting TLS-encryption), Inward Submission is to be handled in cleartext on port 25 by default.

+- **`docker-mailserver`'s default configuration enables unencrypted (cleartext) on port 25 for Inward Submission.**
-One may enable it through advanced custom configuration, either as a replacement (bad!) or as a supplementary mean of secure Submission & Transfer/Relay.
+- It does not enable Explicit TLS (STARTTLS) on port 25 by default.
+One may enable it through advanced custom configuration, either as a replacement (bad!) or as a supplementary mean of secure Inward Submission.
-- One may also secure Transfer/Relay on port 25 using advanced encryption scheme, such as DANE and/or MTA-STS.
+- One may also secure Inward Submission using advanced encryption scheme, such as DANE/DNSSEC and/or MTA-STS.

 ### Retrieval - IMAP